fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ![Thumby blockly empty workspace screenshot](../images/editor-blockly-empty-workspace-dark.jpg)

+There are also some useful grey buttons on the bottom right of the workspace area.
+From top down are the following buttons:

+* Center workspace
+* Zoom in
+* Zoom out
+* Open recycling bin - where you can recover recently deleted blocks!

 Nice!
 Now we are ready to start adding our own blocks!

 ### Blockly Toolbox

 To add blocks to the workspace, we need to get the blocks from somewhere!
 In Blockly, all the blocks are neatly organised inside the *toolbox*.

+**Links:** *If you would like to learn more about some of the blocks in Blockly, there is great interactive tutorial here: [Learn Block Coding](https://learnblockcoding.com/) which explains all about the blocks in the toolbox categories Logic, Loops, Maths, Text, Lists, Variables, and Functions.
+There are also some fun interactive tutorials here: [Blockly Games](https://blockly.games/turtle) which lets you get familiar with connecting blocks together with some different blocks that do some fun things.*

 You can see the toolbox here:

 **Toolbox**
 ![Thumby blockly toolbox screenshot](../images/editor-blockly-toolbox-dark.jpg)